Call for Applications Extended: Pre-Session 37

 Following the new Working Group calendar, Pre-sessions 36 will take place in October 2020.
 For more information, click here.

 Who we are

-UPR Info is a non-profit, non-governmental organisation based in Geneva with a regional office in Nairobi.
+UPR Info is a non-profit, non-governmental organisation based in Geneva.
 It aims to raise awareness of the Universal Periodic Review and to provide capacity-building tools to all stakeholders, such as UN Member States, NHRIs, parliamentarians, civil society, media, and academics.

 UPR Info has five focus areas:

 - Capacity Building: UPR Info is a centre of excellence for the UPR, and seeks to share its expertise with all UPR stakeholders.
 In addition to training workshops and publications, UPR Info provides world-wide access to the UPR mechanism through its website.

 Awareness-raising: UPR Info works to raise awareness about the UPR and contributes through policy dialogue to strengthen the UPR mechanism.

 Pre-sessions: UPR Info’s Pre-sessions provide CSOs with a strategic advocacy platform to address the human rights issues affecting their country.
 This programme ensures all human rights issues, and voices of marginalised groups, are discussed prior to the review in Geneva.
 The Pre-sessions bring CSOs, NHRIs and Recommending States together to influence the recommendations that will be made at the subsequent UPR Working Group Session.

 UPR Info’s Database of Recommendations holds all UPR recommendations and provides analysis tools and statistics to enhance the monitoring of implementation.